 - Parent and child accounts with different IP addresses need to add each unique IP address to their existing SPF record.
-Additionally, MA Professional needs to add the IP to our DKIM records (this can be done through your Advisor).
+Additionally, Communications Professional must add the IP to our DKIM records (this can be done through your Advisor).

 Copy mailings to a child account

 You'll commonly find many of your parent account's templates are perfectly suited for your child accounts.
-However, you'll also commonly find that you have specially-targeted content within your child accounts that should be added to your parent mailing.
-Fortunately, MA Professional has an easy way to copy mailings from a parent to a child, allowing you to preserve the parent copy while editing the child copy for more focused mailings.
+However, you'll also commonly find that you have targeted content in your child accounts that should be added to your parent mailing.
+Communications Professional has an easy way to copy mailings from a parent account to a child account, allowing you to preserve the parent copy while editing the child copy for more focused mailings.

-NOTE: An authorized user needs the Maintain Child Account permission to perform these functions.
+NOTE: An authorized user must have the Maintain Child Account permission to perform these functions.

 To copy mailings to a child account: